-Alex’s reporting has taken him to some pretty crazy places– inside Bolivia’s most notorious prison, a Ugandan village during an Ebola outbreak, the brothels of the Philippines, and a research submarine at the bottom of the Arctic ocean, to name a few.
+Alex’s reporting has taken him to some pretty crazy places– the front-lines of the war in Syria, disputed islands in the South China Sea, Bolivia’s most notorious prison, a Ugandan village during an Ebola outbreak, and a research submarine at the bottom of the Arctic ocean, to name a few.
 He has produced profiles on celebrities and newsmakers including Leonardo Dicaprio, Mike Tyson, The Rolling Stones, and rapper 50 Cent.

 To this day, he still can’t quite believe he gets paid to do what he does.